 Social impairments are what characterize Asperger's, as these individuals struggle to make sense of appropriate social interaction.
-They lack the understanding required to hold a meaningful conversation, as they often struggle with nonverbal behaviors, such as eye contact or appropriate facial expressions.
+Children and adults with Autism lack the understanding required to hold a meaningful conversation, as they often struggle with nonverbal behaviors, such as eye contact or appropriate facial expressions.

 Individuals with Asperger's struggle to develop meaningful relationships and friendships due to their failure to respond both socially and emotionally.
 They do not pick up on social cues the way the rest of the population does, lacking empathy and interest in what others have to say.

-When they do find a topic they enjoy, they will often become preoccupied and obsessed.
+When children and adults with Aspergers do find a topic they enjoy, they will often become preoccupied and obsessed.
 For some, their obsession may pertain to British sports cars while other individuals may know everything there is to possibly know about tornados or basketball statistics.
 Once again, if they're interacting with others, they'll want to discuss their specific interests and may even exhibit repetitive behaviors, such as tapping their hands.

 As you can imagine, these symptoms make day-to-day activities challenging, confusing, and even overwhelming at times.
 Not understanding humor or how to appropriately respond to someone's emotions, for instance, can make conversations awkward and uncomfortable.

-For the individuals with Asperger’s, however, that awkward feeling will go unnoticed.
+For the children and adults with Aspergers, however, that awkward feeling will go unnoticed.
 This is why conversations often continue even when they are inappropriate.
 They also do not think about the best interest of others when engaging in social situations.
-For example, if a baby is sleeping on a bus, individuals with Asperger's may scream and yell, not understanding why other people are telling them to be quiet.
+For example, if a baby is sleeping on a bus, individuals with Asperger's may talk loudly, not understanding why other people are telling them to be quiet.